brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/2_Databricks/0_Connections/README.md

 | **Azure Machine Learning**     | Integrates with Azure Databricks for building, training, and deploying machine learning models. |
 | **Azure SQL Database**    | Connects to Azure SQL Database for reading and writing data using JDBC or SQL connectors.
 [Click here to understand more about how to connect](#connecting-to-sql-databases)    |
 | **SQL Server**               | Connects to SQL Server for data processing and analytics using JDBC or SQL connectors.
 [Click here to understand more about how to connect](#connecting-to-sql-databases)    |

+## Open Source Tools

+> Support for open-source tools and frameworks such as Delta Lake, MLflow, and Apache Spark.

+#### Apache Spark

+> Azure Databricks service launches and manages Apache Spark clusters within your Azure subscription